-Forrest Yoga has a similar meditation practice that I used to practice a lot when I first started working with Ana, but had forgotten was in my tool box.
-During meditation one Advanced Teacher Training, Ana reminded us that a great way to process incoming thoughts, emotions and disturbances was to keep a pad of paper at our side and to write down everything as it came up and then to go back to meditating.
+My yoga practice has a similar meditation technique that I used to practice a lot, but had forgotten was in my tool box.
+A great way to process incoming thoughts, emotions and disturbances is to keep a pad of paper at your side and to write down everything as it comes up and then to go back to meditating.
 This simple act of recording the unfinished thoughts, the processing emotions, the creative ideas and more that arose during meditation, gave a brilliant lightness to the undone rather than an anxious heaviness.

 Perhaps you too have a lot of unfinished business or an anxiety-producing to-do list.
 Maybe you have things you are actively trying to undo in your life.
 Try these simple tools on your own and feel if they help you to connect to greater ease, clarity and peace.